copono/python-rq-sklearn-minimal/README.md

 This app predicts the iris species using a random forest classifier model trained on the [iris flower dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).
 The four input features are the sepal length, the sepal width, the petal length and the petal width.

 The app uses redis queues to send the prediction jobs to a worker process.
 After submiting the job, it prints the result immediately, which should result in `None` as output.
-Then it waits five seconds and prints the result after the worker has finished the job.
+Then it waits some seconds and prints the result after the worker has finished the job.

 ## Setup